57 Best Rimworld Mods

 Go ahead and give this mod a try.
 Can you find all the animals?
 Mod here.

 5. Auto-Cut Blight by Razor 2.3

 This mod is straightforward but effective.
-You have to designate the blighted plants to be cut automatically as the blight spreads.
-It works like fire and firefighting, and pawns will no longer prioritize their needs above their own needs.
+You must designate the blighted plants to be cut automatically as the blight spreads.
+It works like fire and firefighting, and pawns will no longer prioritize their needs over their own.
 Mod here.

 6. Beautiful Outdoors by Meltup